unvt/niroku/NARRATIVE.md

 # NARRATIVE

 This document explains the ideas behind niroku and the history of this project.
-It is written in simple English so it is easy to understand.

 ## Why niroku exists